 “There are some men in this world born to do our unpleasant jobs for us.
 Your father’s one of them…We’re so rarely called on to be Christians, but when we are, we’ve got men like Atticus Finch to go for us.”

 But the Christians of Maycomb County aren’t found guiltless.
 In one starkly hypocritical scene involving the Methodist missionary society, pious Mrs. Merriweather laments the barbaric societies of the world that don’t adhere to the teachings of scripture.
-Yet with her next condescending breath, she recommends the church leaders “encourage” the unhappy Negro community after the unfair and fatal result of Tom’s trial.
+Yet with her next condescending breath, she recommends the church leaders “encourage” the unhappy Negro community after the unfair result of Tom’s trial.
 “If we just let them know we forgive ‘em, that we’ve forgotten it, then this whole thing will blow over.”
 She goes on:

 “The cooks and fieldhands are just dissatisfied, but they’re settling down now–they grumbled all the next day after the trial…Gertrude, I tell you there’s nothing more distracting than a sulky darky…You know what I said to my Sophy, Gerturde?
 I said, ‘Sophy,’ I said, ‘you simply are not being a Christian today.
 Jesus Christ never went around grumbling and complaining,’ and you know it did her good.
 She took her eyes off that floor and said, ‘Nome, Miz Merriweather, Jesus never went around complaining.’
 I tell you, Gertrude, you never ought to let an opportunity go by to witness for the Lord.”